fossasia/Codeheat/airfoilData/README.md

 # mbdyn-airfoils
 Instructions for eventual contributors

 **Google code-in Warning:** this may be a challenging task!
-Unless you really know what you are doing, follow the instructions of the "Google code-in" section to avoid a very long task.
+Unless you really know what you are doing, follow the instructions of the "Google code-in" section below to avoid a very long task.

 repository of c81 airfoil data to use with MBDyn